When it comes to Medicare, seniors have plenty of different options. One of these options is a Medicare Advantage Plan.

 - Following plan guidelines, like getting a referral when needed, can keep your costs lower.
 Check with your plan.

-- If your plan decides to stop participating in Medicare, join another Health plan or return to Original Medicare.
+- If your plan decides to stop participating in Medicare, join another Health plan or return to Medicare.

 Benefits of Medicare Advantage Plans

 Most Medicare Advantage plans cover Part D or dental.
 You still get complete Part A and Part B coverage through the policy.

 You still have Medicare rights and protections.
 Out-of-pocket costs are typically lower, meaning this option may be the most cost-effective for you.

 Also, if you join a clinical research study, some costs may be covered by your plan.
 If you’d like to learn more about other types of coverage in your area, contact an agent at the number above.